SMJSGaming/SMJSGaming/README.md

 ### HTCML

-An HTML component parser which allows you to insert functions and values into the HTML during the render process.
+A HTML component parser which allows you to insert functions and values into the HTML during the render process.

 [See it here](https://github.com/SMJSGaming/htcml)

 ### Geometry Dash 2.2 Unlocked (maintaining)

-A Geometry Dash private server which allows you to upload levels using features which from the coming 2.2 update.
+A Geometry Dash private server which allows you to upload levels using features from the coming 2.2 update.

 [See it here](https://smjs.eu/gd/unlock)